Bill Elliott: The 2002 Season: Back-to-Back Wins at Pocono and Indianapolis

-After the back-to-back victories at Pocono and Indy, Elliott was 6th in points.
-Four weeks later after a 3rd place finish in the Southern 500 at Darlington, Elliott then found himself 7th in points with 11 races to go, and on his way to finishing the season in the Top 10 in points for the first time since 1997.
-After a 5th place finish at Kansas, and a 19th place finish at Talladega, Elliott was 8th in points with six races to go.
+After the back-to-back victories at Pocono and Indy, Elliott was sixth in points.
+Four weeks later after a 3rd place finish in the Southern 500 at Darlington, Elliott then found himself seventh in points with eleven races to go, and on his way to finishing the season in the top-ten in points for the first time since 1997.
+After a fifth place finish at Kansas and a 19th place finish at Talladega, Elliott was eighth in points with six races to go.
 However, a string of five consecutive finishes of 30th or worse, which included a 42nd place finish after a crash at Martinsville, and a bad water pump leading to a 39th place finish at Rockingham, ultimately dropped Elliott from 8th to finishing a disappointing 13th in the final points standings.
-Elliott finished the 2002 season with two wins, four poles, six Top 5 finishes, 13 Top 10 finishes, and for the 16th and final time in his career, Elliott was voted as NASCAR's Most Popular Driver.
+Elliott finished the 2002 season with two wins, four poles, six top-fives, 13 top-tens, and for the 16th and final time in his career, Elliott was voted as NASCAR's Most Popular Driver.